babsey/nest-simulator-singularity/README.md

 The latest version of NEST simulator is 2.18.0.
 It will ask for password to get root rights to build singularity container.
 ```
-nest-simulator build
+nest-singularity build
 ```

 ##### 2. Start a singularity image containing NEST Simulator

 To start shell with NEST Simulator
 ```
-nest-simulator shell
+nest-singularity shell
 ```

 To start ipython with NEST Simulator
 ```
-nest-simulator ipython
+nest-singularity ipython
 ```

 To start notebook with NEST Simulator
 ```
-nest-simulator notebook
+nest-singularity notebook
 ```

 ##### Other NEST version

-or execute command with specific version of NEST simulator (See files in [./recipes](./recipes)).
+or execute command with specific version of NEST Simulator (See files in [./recipes](./recipes)).
 ```
-nest-simulator ... -v 2.16.0
+nest-singularity ... -v v2.18.0
 ```